 Math and Stat Center - MSC

-The MSC is a place where students can ask mathematics or statistics questions of qualified tutoring staff.
-We aim to assist students develop their current understanding of respective course content by asking questions and guiding students through the learning process.
+The MSC is a drop-in tutoring center for students in eligible courses.
+Students can ask mathematics or statistics questions and our qualified tutoring staff will assist in developing understanding by guiding students through the learning process.
 We help students obtain the necessary study skills in order to communicate course material effectively and take responsibility for their own learning.
+See the FAQ below to get more information about how the MSC works!
+We look forward to seeing you soon.

 Your CatCard is required for entry to the MSC in order to confirm your course eligibility.

 Hours and Location